MSc by Research Nano and Functional Materials / Overview

-A research degree from the School and the University is held in the highest esteem and recognised worldwide.
+A research degree from the department and the University is held in the highest esteem and recognised worldwide.
 Many of our graduates work in the most prestigious institutions and organisations throughout the world.
-Much of the School's research has a significant impact on society and commerce; such as the development of new welding techniques enabling more fuel-effecient jet engines, and a new class of high performance, low density magnesium alloys to improve performance and reduce fuel consumption in the aerospace and automotive industries.
+Much of the department's research has a significant impact on society and commerce; such as the development of new welding techniques enabling more fuel-effecient jet engines, and a new class of high performance, low density magnesium alloys to improve performance and reduce fuel consumption in the aerospace and automotive industries.

 MSc by Research (full-time)

 UK students (per annum): Band A £4,596; Band B £6,000; Band C £9,000; Band D £11,000